 The best school in the U.S. for Economics is Duke University.
 Duke University economics students make 33.1% more than the average economics grad.
 The setting in a big urban center is wonderful for students seeking ample chances for networking, experience, and discovery.

 In addition to this school being one top ranked institutions in North Carolina, 83.8% of its students are from out-of-state.This school offers graduate degree programs for students who wish to carry on after achieving a bachelor's degree.
-If you're considering knowing more, you can see all of Duke University's rankings here.
+Learn more and find out just how Duke ranks in other categories.

 Harvard University is a good choice for students pursuing an Economics degree.
 Students who graduate from this program report average early career income of economics and mid-career income of $141,631.
 Situated in Cambridge, Massachusetts, this institution is a logical option for students who enjoy the buzz of a popular city.